codeitownit/phase-2-Bot-Battlr--code-challenge/README.md

 - Discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the `YourBotArmy` on the frontend.
+- Choose if I want to enlist a bot into my army or just see their data.
+Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotsCollection`.
+BotSpecs has two buttons: one to go back to the list view and another to enlist that bot.

 ## Prerequisites